Explore Courses

 3. Matrix Organization Structure

-Matrix organizations are one of the most flexible project management structures available.
+A matrix setup is also a common form of PMO organizational structure, making it one of the most flexible project management structures available.
 It can be more responsive than other types of project management structures because it allows teams to quickly shift their focus when necessary.
 It is also less costly than other types of project management structures.
 Besides, they allow for greater employee involvement in decision-making processes, resulting in better-quality decisions and higher employee satisfaction.

 However, Matrix organizations may be less efficient than other structures because they require more communication between teams and management.
 They may also be demanding for new employees to understand.